 "The team is consistent in their work and responsive, and they do a good job despite the high-effort nature of their tasks."

 Cowgirl Creamery is a company founded in 1994 in Point Reyes Station, California.
-They manufacture their own cheeses and sell other imported and domestic cheese and fine artisan foods.
+They manufacture their cheeses and sell other imported and domestic cheese and fine artisan foods.

-Hands on the project, we started evaluating the state of the institutional and E-commerce websites and the list of bugs and feature requests Cowgirl Creamery had before reaching out to us.
-Both the CMS (Lolita CMS) and E-commerce (Spree) websites were outdated, a couple versions behind the latest releases of their software, and, unconventionally, 2 apps took place instead of a regular E-commerce website with institutional pages.
+Hands-on the project, we started evaluating the state of the institutional and E-commerce websites and the list of bugs and feature requests Cowgirl Creamery had before reaching out to us.
+Both the CMS (Lolita CMS) and E-commerce (Spree) websites were outdated, a couple of versions behind the latest releases of their software, and, unconventionally, 2 apps took place instead of a regular E-commerce website with institutional pages.